Kingston Halls

 Kingston Halls is a municipal structure in Paisley Road in the Kingston area of Glasgow, Scotland.
-The structure, which is used as the headquarters of a charity which provides accommodation and support to homeless people, is a Category B listed building.
+The building is now used as the headquarters of the Talbot Association, a charity which provides accommodation and support to homeless people, and is a Category B listed building.

 History

 Following significant population growth, largely associated with the local dockside activities, the Glasgow Corporation decided, in the early 20th century, that the Kingston area should have a municipal building incorporating a hall for community events, a public library, and a police station.
 This was made possible by a significant donation from the Scottish-American businessman, Andrew Carnegie.
 The site they selected was on the north side of Paisley Road in what was then the dockside area.

 The new building was designed by Robert William Horn under the supervision of the City Engineer, A. B. McDonald in the Edwardian Baroque style, built in red sandstone and was officially opened by the Lord Provost of Glasgow, Sir John Ure Primrose, on 8 September 1904.

 The design involved an asymmetrical main frontage of four bays facing Paisley Road.
 The second bay from the left featured a pair of doorways flanked by squat Doric order columns on the ground floor and four small windows, separated by narrow columns, on the mezzanine floor.
 These windows were flanked by pilasters and brackets supporting a large segmental pediment containing a panel carved with the city crest.
 On the first floor there were four more windows separated by Ionic order columns supporting an entablature and a frieze inscribed with the words "Kingston Halls", and on the second floor there was a Diocletian window.
 The bay was flanked by full-height pilasters supporting a modillioned pediment.
 The first and third bays from the left were fenestrated by bipartite windows on the ground floor and on the mezzanine floor, by oculi on the first floor and by single windows with balconies on the second floor.
 The right-hand bay featured a doorway leading to the library on the ground floor, a bipartite window on the mezzanine floor, and a niche containing statue of a female "figure of learning" on the first floor.
 The statue and the other carvings on the face of the building were sculpted by Richard Ferris.
 Internally, the principal rooms were the public library and a small assembly hall on the ground floor and a large assembly hall on the first floor.
 This was the first Carnegie library to be opened in Glasgow.